AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-07-ScientificComputing.md

 ### 7.5 Practical Data Science

 Das's *Data Science* (S32, 2017), available online, provides a practical guide to data science workflows including data wrangling, visualization, statistical modeling, and machine learning algorithms with applications in finance.
 McNicholas and Tait's *Data Science with Julia* (S36, 2019) adds language diversity to the collection, covering data science workflows in Julia.
-A bibliographic note: the source page lists the second author as "Tair," which is a misspelling of Tait.

 ### 7.6 Model Identifiability and Sloppiness